solalem/kush/content/_index.md

             {{< value-card
                 title="Aerospace Command and Control"
                 icon="plane"
-                description="Specializing in UAVs/drone control software technologies, we have experience in developing and integrating with proprietary and open source tools."
+                description="Specializing in UAVs/drone control software technologies, we helped create innovative and local solutions related to developing and integrating with proprietary and open source tools."
             >}}
             {{< value-card
                 title="GNC Research"
                 icon="computer"
                 description="We have experience in GNC system development for small UAVs.
-We can help in research, development and consultation."
+We can help in research and development."
             >}}
         </div>
     </div>
 {{< /section-container >}}

+{{< client-logos animate="false" >}}